tdongsi/tdongsi.github.io/source/_posts/SQL/2016-02-28-sql-unit-overview.markdown

 ### Functional testing for Data Mart projects

-We gradually figured out automated functional testing and how to improve it.
+We gradually figured out automated functional testing first and continued to improve it.
 This [blog post](/blog/2016/03/16/sql-unit-test-runner/) documents the journey of automated functional testing, the rationale after each cycle of its evolution.

-#### SQL Test Runner
+### SQL Test Runner

-POJO
-Examples.
+In the last iteration of automated functional testing, supporting Java code is abstracted into a SQL Test Runner.
+Quality engineers and data analysts can now write test queries and assertions in more readable test blocks.
+This blog post provides some examples.

 ### Incremental update testing